 “Quick and easy from-scratch cooking isn’t just what I’ve built my blog, Sarah’s Cucina Bella, around, it’s also how I cook at home,” she says.

-The recipes are organized into your typical chapters based on course or food type—there’s Breakfast and Smoothies, Appetizers and Sides, and then chapters on various proteins (beef, pork, chicken, seafood, fish, etc.) and, of course, sweets and desserts.
-There’s even a whole chapter on vegan and vegetarian fare, too.
+The recipes are organized into your typical chapters based on course or food type—there's Breakfast and Smoothies, Appetizers and Sides, and then chapters on various proteins (beef, pork, chicken, seafood, fish, etc.) and, of course, Sweets and Desserts.
+There's even a whole chapter on vegan and vegetarian fare, too.

 If the recipes themselves can be made in 30 minutes or less, require one pot, are no-cook, and/or freezer friendly, or gluten-free—it’s indicated.
 All of these details are helpful organizing principles for busy humans.

-There are some others I’m interested in trying as soon as possible, such as the Garlic Parsley Sweet Potato Fries, the Easy Tomato and Black Bean Soup, and maybe even the Easy Meatballs Marinara—mostly because I like to collect and compare meatball recipes and this one promises to be ready in a half an hour!
+There are some recipes I’m interested in trying as soon as possible, such as the Garlic Parsley Sweet Potato Fries, the Easy Tomato and Black Bean Soup, and maybe even the Easy Meatballs Marinara—mostly because I like to collect and compare meatball recipes and this one promises to be ready in a half an hour!

 Limiting the recipes to five ingredients makes the cookbook very approachable and the dishes easy to execute.
 It not only streamlines the cooking process, it saves prep time, too.

-Many of the ingredients are pantry staples, so even if you can’t go shopping, chances are you have the ingredients to cook something from this book—especially if you cook regularly.
+Many of the ingredients are pantry staples.
+So even if you can’t go shopping, chances are you have the ingredients to cook something from this book—especially if you cook regularly.

-And even if you’re just getting started, this cookbook contains what every responsible cookbook should—some guidelines on stocking your pantry in order to cook well from this book, or cook dinner well on the fly, in general.
+Even if you’re just getting started, this cookbook contains what every responsible cookbook should—some guidelines on stocking your pantry in order to cook well from this book, or cook dinner well on the fly, in general.